webcompat/webcompat.com/CONTRIBUTING.md

 source env/bin/activate && python run.py
 ```

-Also in a separate terminal window or tab, run the tests.
+In another separate terminal window or tab, run the tests.
 Many tests require the ability to log in with GitHub OAuth.
 This is achieved by passing in a valid GitHub username: `user` and password: `pw` as command-line arguments:

 ``` bash
 node_modules/.bin/intern-runner config=tests/functional/intern user=testusername pw=testpassword